iansinnott/browser-gopher/readme.md

 ## Installation

+### Option 1: Download pre-built binary

+Grab a binary from the [releases page](https://github.com/iansinnott/browser-gopher/releases/latest) and put it somewhere in your path.

-For now, install from source:
+### Option 2: install from source:

 ```sh
 # Install go if you don't have it: https://go.dev/doc/install